AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-51819-placing-multiple-orders-with-same-quote-ID.md

 feature: Orders, Quotes
 role: Admin
 ---
-# ACSD-51819: Placing multiple orders with a single quote ID
+# ACSD-51819: Placing multiple orders with a single quote id

-The ACSD-51819 patch fixes the issue where multiple orders can be placed through the same quote ID.
+The ACSD-51819 patch fixes the issue where multiple orders can be placed through the same quote id.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.41 is installed.
 The patch ID is ACSD-51819.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions